tmoens/zfm-documentation/policies-and-procedures/docs/risk-assessment-results-2022-02-18.md

 It could also happen if a third party gained access to an authorized user's computer before the user's session expired.
 #### Impact
 None.
-Disclosure of AFM data is not deemed a risk, nor likely to have any adverse impact.
+Disclosure of ZFM data is not deemed a risk, nor likely to have any adverse impact.
 #### Actions required
 None.
 #### Possible Mitigation